 The Spades project-team aims at contributing to meet the challenge of designing and programming dependable embedded systems in an increasingly distributed and dynamic context.
 Specifically, by exploiting formal methods and techniques, Spades aims to answer three key questions:

-How to program open networked embedded systems as dynamic adaptive modular structures?
+How to program open distributed embedded systems as dynamic adaptive modular structures?

-How to program reactive systems with real-time and resource constraints on multicore architectures?
+How to program reactive systems with real-time and resource constraints?

-How to program reliable, fault-tolerant embedded systems with different levels of criticality?
+How to program fault-tolerant and explainable embedded systems?

 These questions above are not new, but answering them in the context of modern embedded systems, which are increasingly distributed, open and dynamic in nature , makes them more pressing and more difficult to address: the targeted system properties – dynamic modularity, time-predictability, energy efficiency, and fault-tolerance – are largely antagonistic (e.g., having a highly dynamic software structure is at variance with ensuring that resource and behavioral constraints are met).
 Tackling these questions together is crucial to address this antagonism, and constitutes a key point of the Spades research program.